You can temporarily deregister a vehicle on Your Page if you are not going to use it for a period of time.

-Have your number plates been removed by law enforcement?
+Has your vehicle been deregistered by law enforcement?

-If the vehicle was deregistered due to a roadworthiness prohibition, you will have to pay a re-registration fee of NOK 1 730 before you can collect the plates.
+If the number plates were removed due to a roadworthiness prohibition, you will have to pay a fee before you can collect the plates.

-If your vehicle has had its number placed removed by law enforcement and you want to get them back, you need to ensure that
+If your vehicle has had its number placed removed by law enforcement and you want to get them back and re-register the vehicle, you need to ensure that

 - the insurance is in order